Hurricane Dorian whips the Carolinas and spawns destructive tornadoes

 Hurricane Dorian flooded the streets of Charleston, South Carolina, on Thursday, spawned destructive tornadoes in two states and threatened a whole day of fierce weather.

-Dorian, a high-end Category 2 storm with sustained winds up to 110 mph, was centered over the ocean some 60 miles south of Myrtle Beach by 3 p.m.
+Dorian, a high-end Category 2 storm with sustained winds up to 105 mph, was centered over the ocean some 45 miles south-southeast of Myrtle Beach by 5 p.m.
 ET, looking like it would move along the coast.
+The advisory from the National Hurricane Center said the storm was now moving northeast at 10 mph.

 The eyewall — containing the storm’s strongest winds — is expected to move somewhere over the Carolinas’ coast later in the day, even if the storm’s center doesn’t technically make landfall.